Golden Age Of Bermuda Clippers

 “The famous pink sand really was pink,” said a 2007 profile of the legendary airline entrepreneur.
 “The turquoise water really was turquoise.
 Pastel-colored houses with stepped white roofs really did sprout like orchids from the bright green hills.
 It was easy for Trippe to envision his fledgling airline bearing planeloads of mainlanders to this genteel British outpost 600 miles off the coast of North Carolina.”

-Next week Delaware resident Gil Kaufman — a longtime Bermuda visitor and noted amateur aviation historian — will be giving a presentation titled “The Bermuda Clipper, Forgotten Era of the Flying Boats” in Lewes celebrating these aircraft.
+Delaware resident Gil Kaufman—a longtime, Bermuda visitor and noted, amateur, aviation historian—gave a presentation in 2012 titled “The Bermuda Clipper, Forgotten Era of the Flying Boats” in Lewes celebrating these aircraft.

-His presentation will describe the flying boats in some detail, covering why they came to be and why they disappeared.
-The Bermuda Clippers — actually three types of aircraft, Martin M130s, Sikorsky S42s and Boeing 314s — ceased service after World War Two.
+His presentation described the flying boats in some detail, covering why they came to be and why they disappeared.
+The Bermuda Clippers—actually three types of aircraft, Martin M130s, Sikorsky S42s and Boeing 314s—ceased service after World War Two.
 They had been made obsolete by a combination of advances in aviation technology and the construction of airfields for military aircraft, including the one in Bermuda.

 Mr. Kaufman has had more than 50 years of experience in the aluminum industry, including executive management positions with Alcoa, Atlantic Richfield and the Aluminum Association.
 For many of those years he focused on aircraft and aerospace applications of aluminum.

 “When I was a lad of seven or eight years of age growing up on the west side of Baltimore City, my father would take me to the Baltimore harbor near a local airport known then as Logan Field to watch the Clippers take off for Bermuda and other (to me then) exotic places.